 The Valentine’s Day Storm plowed through the southern Adirondacks early in the week.
-We arrived in North River a few days later, and it was a great time to be there.
+We arrived in North River after the storm, and it was a great time to be there.
 Initially we had trouble getting to the cabin as our plow guy certainly had his hands full.
 We measured 40 inches, and walking the 500 feet to our camp from the road in waist high snow took 20 minutes the first time.
-Also power outages lead to plumbing issues.
+In addition, power outages led to plumbing issues.

 Sat 2/17 was the first time I can remember the mountain turning people away because of lack of parking, and still I never felt remotely close to crowded on the trails or in the trees.
 When the Gore is 100% open there is a huge amount of terrain.
 I got to the mountain at 7:30 each day, as Gore will often open the Gondola as much as 40 minutes early.

 Over the next two days I hit the glades… Straightbrook, Chatiemac, Mineshaft, Darby Woods, Twister and Tahawas.
-Basically everything except the Cave and the Dark Side glades which are now the only places on the map I haven’t been.
-(Before this week, I’d never really been off the map except for a Gore-to-Garnet ski.)
+Basically everything I could find.
+The Cave and the Dark Side glades are now the only places on the map I haven’t been.
+Before this week, I’d never really been off the map except for a Gore-to-Garnet ski.

 Each day as the bumps got deeper, especially on High Pines it got a bit tougher but I skied it everyday until this past Friday 2/23.
 The whole thing was a great experience.
 Zelda was awesome — skiing Chatiemac over and over while I was ducking into the Straightbrook Glades.

 On Thurs (2/21) We got another 3-4 inches that freshened things up and got us back in the trees.

 I’m headed back up as soon as I can.